oracle-samples/oci-data-science-ai-samples/conda-environments/service-conda-environments.md

 ## Scope of this page

-This page is intentionally not a historical inventory of every conda environment ever published.

-It is a concise reference for the **active environments customers should see as available today**, based on the current production-published inventory and the corresponding environment manifests in this repository.
+Below is reference for the active environments customers should see as available today, based on the current production-published inventory and the corresponding environment manifests in this repository.
+This does not include deprecated conda environments.

 ## Active environments